pod-belli/pod/README.md

 This loot filter is now updated with the necessary changes to allow for notification of items and location information.
 Additionally, it contains a few changes for items found desirable in this patch and a couple of missing items added as well.

-If you have comments or requests, please feel free to post an issue here.
+If you have comments or requests, please feel free to post an issue here or find me on Discord.

 ~Belli